Pheochromocytoma: An Adrenal Gland Tumor

 Pheochromocytomas happen equally in men and women.
 They often show up when you are in your 30s, 40s, or 50s.

-If someone in your family has this type of tumor, you are more likely to get it.
+If someone in your family has this type of tumor, you are more likely to have it.
 This tumor does not seem to be affected by environment, diet, or lifestyle.
 If you have this tumor, you should consider genetic testing.
+About 30% of these types of tumors are now believed to run in families.

 What are the symptoms of pheochromocytoma?

 Other symptoms are less common.
 They can be brought on when you are under stress or when you change positions.
-The following are the most common symptoms.
-But each person may have symptoms in a different way.
+Each person’s symptoms may vary.
+Symptoms may include:

 - Feeling that your heart is beating fast or fluttering (palpitations)